 The kiwi is one of the most unusual birds in the world and is a native of New Zealand.
 Although widespread throughout the country before the arrival of humans more than a thousand years ago, the kiwi has been greatly reduced in numbers.

-However, there are some places that have been set aside to allow you to see the kiwi in its natural habitat.
-There are also a number of tour companies which specialize in kiwi spotting tours.
-Here is a list of the best wild kiwi encounter opportunities in New Zealand.
+Some places in New Zealand have been set aside to allow you to see the kiwi in its natural habitat.
+There are also a number of tour companies that specialize in kiwi spotting tours.

 This conservation park of more than 225 hectares offers some amazing experiences and insights into New Zealand's natural history.
 It is the first fully-fenced eco-sanctuary within an urban environment (just 2 kilometers from central Wellington).
 For the best chance to see a kiwi, take a night tour.